stealsocks/joodaloop.com/content/projects/hugo-themes.md

 ## collison

-A simple theme that reproduces Patrick Collison's website design, but with a responsive layout for mobile.
+A simple theme that reproduces Patrick Collison's website design, but with a responsive layout for mobile and the ability to customize the theme color, background, and font family.

-**Customizable:** Link (and special link) colors, background, font.

 | Source | Demo |
 |-|-|